Submitted by on

 Before implementing the NIST Cybersecurity Framework, an organization should:

-- Assess the maturity of an organization’s cybersecurity to establish what tier it fits into
+• Assess the maturity of the organization’s cybersecurity to establish what tier applies to it

 The NIST Cybersecurity Framework implementation is based on tiers that provide orientation and guidance for organizations as they move through the process.
 The implementation tiers for the NIST Cybersecurity Framework mirror the maturity levels.